-Finding: This criterion is not applicable because there are no accessory buildings proposed for the subject property.
+Finding: This standard is not applicable because there are no accessory buildings proposed for the subject property.
+The proposed playground cover is a main building on the Veritas School campus.

 C. Projecting Building Features.
 The following building features may project into the required front yard no more than five feet and into the required interior yards no more than two feet; provided, that such projections are no closer than three feet to any interior lot line: